scottrippey/grunt-config-merge/README.md

-# `Grunt.config.merge(config)`
+## `grunt.mergeConfig(config)`
-Adds `grunt.config.merge(config)` function (and alias `grunt.mergeConfig(config)`).
+Adds `grunt.config.merge(config)` function, and alias `grunt.mergeConfig(config)`.

-This allows you to better organize your Grunt configuration.
-Instead of having a single giant configuration, or splitting your configuration by **task**, you can now split your configuration by **feature**.
+This allows you to organize your Grunt configuration by **feature**, instead of having a single giant configuration organized by tasks.
 Your Gruntfile will be easier to read, understand, and maintain.

 ## Example of an *organized* Gruntfile